It’s about the drawing

 She studied printmaking and anatomy in the Venice Accademia and completed her MA in printmaking in Camberwell in London in 2000, winning the London Printmaking Prize the same year.
 She established her own print workshop in Camberwell and her reputation grew over the next 20 years through the support of clients, successful exhibitions, events and art fairs worldwide.

-She has had a 5 month solo show in Southbank, annual exhibitions at the Royal Geographical Society, and in 2015 gave a talk about her work; Rasa: Essence of India – in the famous Ondaatje Theatre.
+She has had a five month solo show in Southbank, six exhibitions at the Royal Geographical Society, and in 2015 gave a talk about her work; Rasa: Essence of India – in the famous Ondaatje Theatre.

 Natasha Kumar | RASA | The Royal Geographical Society, London